 - A commitment to transition the municipal vehicle fleet to clean vehicles.
-As of late 2025 the City's fleet includes 16 EVs, 5 plug in hybrid EVs, 18 hybrids, and the state's first electric fire apparatus. - Expanding fleet charging infrastructure, which now includes 25 fleet chargers.
+The City fleet now includes 16 EVs, 5 plug in hybrid EVs, 18 hybrids, and the state's first electric fire apparatus. - Expanding fleet charging infrastructure, which now includes 25 fleet chargers.
 The City reduced its fleet's carbon footprint 14% since 2011 while saving thousands of dollars in fuel expenses. - Updating the Redmond Zoning Code to require 100% EV ready parking in multifamily developments. - Offering 12 public chargers to support community charging.